emqx/emqx-docs/en_US/advanced/webhook.md

-# WebHook
+# Webhook

-WebHook is a plugin provided by the [emqx_web_hook](https://github.com/emqx/emqx-web-hook) plugin with the function of notifying a web service of hook events in EMQX Broker.
+Webhook is a plugin provided by the [emqx_web_hook](https://github.com/emqx/emqx-web-hook) plugin with the function of notifying a web service of hook events in EMQX Broker.

-The internal implementation of WebHook is based on  [hooks](./hooks.md), but it is closer to the top level.
+The internal implementation of Webhook is based on  [hooks](./hooks.md), but it is closer to the top level.
 It obtains various events in EMQX Broker through the callback function mounted on the hook, and forwards them to the web server configured in emqx_web_hook.

 Taking the client.connected event as an example, the event delivery process is as follows: